kavia-common/angular-reusable-component-library-integration-36-46/custom_ui_library/README.md

 - If you need static assets, create `.storybook/public/` and then enable `staticDirs: ['.storybook/public']` in `.storybook/main.ts`.
 - We intentionally removed non-standard `skipUnresolved` to avoid config errors on Storybook 8.

+Troubleshooting:
+- If `@storybook/angular:storybook` builder is not found, run `npm install` to ensure the devDependencies are installed.
+- Requires Node.js >= 18 for Storybook 8.

 ## Running unit tests

 To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command: